Markovian linearization of random walks on groups: Linearization: proof of Theorem

 \section{Linearization: proof of Theorem \ref{thm:linearization_nonrev}}

 Let $(X_{n})_{n \geq 0}$ be a finitely supported random walk on $G$.
-In this section we construct a nearest-neighbor colored random walk $(Y_{n})_{n \geq 0}$ from $(X_{n})_{n \geq 0}$ in such a way the entropy and drift can easily be related.
-What seems the most natural is to directly look for $Y_{n}$ as the walk that follows the same trajectory as $X_{n}$ but decomposes a transition in several steps in order to be nearest-neighbor.
-What follows formalizes this idea and adds two possible improvements.
-The first improvement allows to reduce the dimension of the matrices, the second is a linearization that preserves reversibility.
+In this section we construct a nearest-neighbour coloured random walk $(Y_{n})_{n \geq 0}$ from which $(X_{n})_{n \geq 0}$ can be easily recovered.
+A natural strategy is to try to split transitions into nearest-neighbour steps, so that when projected on $G$, $Y_{n}$ becomes a delayed version of $X_n$.
+The two constructions that follow are simple refinements of this idea.
+The first one improves on the naive approach in order to reduce the dimension of the matrices, whereas the second approach adapts the idea to preserve reversibility.